Aayushkishore/SNLP/README.md

 # SNLP
-This file include concepts like coca demonstration, Tokenisation, POS tagging, Stemming, Lemmatization and Vectorization.
+This file include concepts like coca demonstration, Tokenisation, POS tagging, Stemming, Lemmatization and Vectorization and practice codes on various topics as assigned.